This guide and accompanying videos and graphics will teach you almost everything you need to know about creating dielines for packaging.

 Deconstructing your 3D idea into flat planes that can be folded to create the package.

 This can be as simple as a cube with a top, bottom and four sides, to something as complex as a hexagon, tapered or angled box.
 Remember to keep in mind that what you will be laying out, must be something that is realistically and mechanically able to be produced through a printer.
-Panels must be layed out to come together from your flat artwork in 3D to form a structured box.
+Panels must be laid out to come together from your flat artwork in 3D to form a structured box.

 You must know what weight stock you will be using to correctly layout your dieline.